nimbrethil81/warboss-companion-dev/SPEC.md

 - [x] Training Ground (beta): multiple-choice rules-recall quiz mode
 - [x] Options Consumption: unit options (upgrades) authored in Muster and shown in Battle; shared `resolver.js`; effective-profile roster; category grouping + availability badges (display-only); retired-unit resolution fix
 - [x] Artefacts Consumption: magic artefact catalogue (`kow-artefacts.json`); `artefact_rules` eligibility in `kow.json`; per-unit artefact authoring in Muster with unique-per-army enforcement; artefact chip + effective profile in Battle; `modify_field` effect type
+- [x] Faction selection: choose a faction when creating an army; `faction_id` persisted on the army record; keyed `WBC.factionData` cache with load-all-at-boot and per-faction enum validation; faction-scoped resolution in Muster and Battle; faction fixed at creation (read-only on edit); single-faction auto-select shortcut; faction files precached for offline.
+Introduced the temporary `WBC.armyData` back-compat alias noted for removal below.
 - [ ] Training Ground: rules-accuracy audit of the question bank against the KoW 4E mini-rulebook and FAQ (structural validation done; rules-correctness pending)
 - [ ] Per-unit damage tracking in Battle mode
 - [ ] Quick reference rule cards accessible mid-game
 - [ ] Reflection tagging — link units and rules to Chronicle entries
 - [ ] Win/loss statistics in Chronicle
 - [ ] Surface Battle mode quick notes in Chronicle (see §5.3)
+- [ ] **Remove the temporary `WBC.armyData` back-compat alias** — a transition scaffold left in place during faction selection so any call site not yet reading `WBC.getFactionData(faction_id)` still resolves against the default faction.
+It is a *possible future direction / cleanup*, not a permanent part of the design: once no reader of `WBC.armyData` remains, delete the field, the `_syncArmyDataAlias()` helper, and its call in `app.js`.
 - [ ] Army-composition validation/enforcement in Muster — action the capture-only `category` / `commander_role` / `availability` data and battalion-scope options; includes a `resolver.js` extension for **cross-unit battalion effects** (a hero mutating/reclassifying other units — e.g. Elf Archwraith → Boskwraiths, Drakon Lord → Drakon Riders Specialist, Nimue → Gladestalker Regiments Core), which the self-scoped `effects` schema cannot represent

 ### Icebox — Maybe one day